HarishOP2U/Software-Testing/Automation_Testing_Selenium.md

 2. Reporting is not supported( TestNG, Extent reports).
 3. Cannot support Excel files( That's why we use Apache POI).
 4. Graphs and captcha can't be automated.
+___

+## Seleniunv WebDriver

+1. WebDriver is one of the component in selenium.
+2. WebDriver is an java interface.

+SearchContext(I): is the first interface

+|

+|

+WebDriver(I)

+- Firedoxbrowser ---- FirefoxDriver class
+- Chrome browser ---- ChromeDriver class
+- Edge browser ----- EdgeDriver class
+- IE ---- InternetExplorerDriver (deprecated)

+3. WebDriver is an API(Application programing interface)

+Request --> API --> Response

+>> Selenium is not a single tool, it contains multiple compoments; WebDriver, IDE, Grid.

+### Setup Webdriver in Eclipse

+1. Selenium client Library. (.jar)

+   - client Library --> Collection of jar files contains so many no. of classes + methods.

+2. Browser Specific drivers. (.exe)

+- every browser have there own specific browsere specific driver.

+4. Browsers (chrome, edge, firefox..)